cloud-gov/product/OffboardingChecklist.md

 When someone leaves the cloud.gov team

-1. Create a new issue called "Remove [person's name]".
+1. Create a new issue in the private team repo called "Remove [person's name]".
 2. View the raw source of this file
 3. Copy everything below the line into the new issue's body
 4. Replace "LeavingPerson" with the leaving person's name